 Depending on your shell, and config, Open

-Note: if you switch your network location back to "Automatic" in order to use npm or git, you will need to comment these lines out using a
+If you switch your network location back to "Automatic" to use npm or git, you will need to comment these lines out using a

 #before the line you wish to disable.
 You could alternatively use a command-line proxy manager if you prefer.